Making donated dollars go further

 The National Stem Cell Foundation of Australia (NSCFA) is a prominent supporter of stem cell science in Australia, well known for its annual award to promising mid-career researchers - the Metcalf Prizes - and ongoing support of students and early-career researchers by providing travel grants to participate in various conferences, such as the Australasian Society for Stem Cell Research annual meeting.

-The Foundation will provide up to four AUD$100,000 research grants per year over five years, as part of its Matched Funding Program.
+The Foundation will provide up to four AUD$100,000 research grants per year as part of its Matched Funding Program.

-Under the Program, Foundation will match any donation it receives from an approved donor (or donors) up to a maximum of $50,000 with up to $50,000 dollars of its own funds, to potentially provide a total of $100,000 for a successful research project.
+Under the Program, the Foundation will match donations it receives from an approved donor (or donors) up to a maximum of $50,000 with up to $50,000 dollars of its own funds, to potentially provide a total of $100,000 for a successful research project.

 Ideally, the lead researcher (or their host institution) would find and introduce the donor to the Foundation, however if this does not occur the Foundation will try to assist by using its resources to source an appropriate donor (through its newsletters, website and social media).